latorreandrea/mole-catching/README.md

 The features to include are:

--Pattern matching functionality
+- Pattern matching functionality
--A limited number of tries before the game is over (the player have 3 attempts) -A score tracking system (score are dispalyed during the game) -The ability to play against the computer (the game increases in difficulty as the score increases)
+- A limited number of tries before the game is over (the player have 3 attempts)
+- A score tracking system (score are dispalyed during the game)
+- The ability to play against the computer (the game increases in difficulty as the score increases)

 The structure is therefore really minimal and focused on the game area